 If the proper steps aren’t taken, then consequences can be disastrous; the mullet, for example, still very much lives and breathes in Spain, as does the army-style crewcut.
-I fell victim to the latter days after my arrival here just over two years ago.
-I had learnt the words for ‘short’ and ‘long’ but foolishly forgotten to write them down, giving rise to inevitable confusion and a sort of Spongebob squarepants look that I’d never sported before.
+I fell victim to the latter days after my arrival here a year or so ago.
+I had learnt the words for ‘short’ and ‘long’ but foolishly forgotten to write them down, giving rise to inevitable confusion and subsequently a sort of Spongebob squarepants look that I’d never sported before.

 This experience left me justifiably wary of Spanish barbers, so for the next year or so I opted to cut my own hair, which, in hindsight, was an even worse decision owing to the frequent hunks of hair visibly missing from the back of my gauchely beshaven bonce.

-Earlier this year, however, I waltzed back in to a nearby peloquería, confident that I possessed sufficient Spanish to help me through the impending ordeal.
-Fortunately, I did, and I eluded another coiffure cataclysm.
+Earlier this year, however, I strolled back into a nearby peluquería, confident that I possessed sufficient Spanish to help me through the impending ordeal.
+Fortunately, I did, and I eluded another disaster.
 Now I am on first name terms with my chatty barber, and a simple ‘lo mismo como siempre’ is all I need to say.

 So if you’re new in Spain, or in any other foreign land for that matter, and your locks are in need of a good sheering, then heed my advice: